Aaron638/cpre491-senior-proj/docs/vxm_handler.md

+# Velmex Motor Handler Documentation

+## Overview

+## Previous Group's work:

+This is a snippet of code from the previous group written in C#:
 ```cs
     // If X does not move, the Velmex command only updates Y (motor 3)
     else if (Math.Round(deltaX) == 0)